kumpeapps/JKRefresher/README.md

 ## License

-AMRefresher-Fork is available under the MIT license.
+JKRefresher-Fork is available under the MIT license.
 See the LICENSE file for more info.